redpesk-labs/red-pak/docs/3-Configuration.md

 ## Good Practices

-To see good practices to write yaml config node file see [Goog practices]({% chapter_link redpak.config-yaml-files-good-practices %})
+To see good practices to write yaml config node file see [Good practices]({% chapter_link redpak.config-yaml-files-good-practices %})